gulagkulak/klack/README.md

 ## Installation

+Install uv.
 Install libsdl2.
 Needed by pygame to play sounds.
 Clone this repo.
 Then:

 ```shell
 uv sync